 - The Contractor must control the movement of all vehicles and plant including that of his suppliers so that they remain on designated routes.
 In addition, such vehicles and plant must be so routed and operated as to minimise disruption to regular users of the routes not on the Site.
 On public roads adjacent to the Site, vehicles will adhere to municipal and provincial traffic regulations.
-The Contractor must take all reasonable measures to minimize the generation of dust as a result of construction activities to the satisfaction of the ECO and Local Authority. - Construction of a tree mast, keeping the height at 25m. - The strand of trees adjacent to the proposed mast site may not be removed.
+The Contractor must take all reasonable measures to minimize the generation of dust as a result of construction activities to the satisfaction of the ECO and Local Authority. - The strand of trees adjacent to the proposed mast site provide the best visual absorption, regardless of the mast design. - Applying a dark or green colour to the monopole and lattice mast to compliment similar coloured landscape elements and further reduce the exposure level